jpolin/polinBackgroundExtractor/README.md

 3. Use web interface:

   This could more accurately be described as an extension of the previous point since it also leverages the RESTful server interface.
 To use this, first start the server as described in the previous point.
-Then, simply open [www/video_extractor.html](/www/video_extractor.html) in your chosen web browser.
+Then, simply open [www/video_extractor.html](/www/video_extractor.html)(your local copy) in your chosen web browser.

 ##Design##